Understanding and Defending Against Zero-Day Vulnerabilities

 Mitigation and Compensating Controls

 No single control eliminates zero-day risk.
-The goal is to reduce the attack surface before exploitation, constrain attacker movement after initial access, and accelerate detection before the breach becomes a catastrophe.
-The following recommendations are ordered by operational priority:
+The goal is to reduce attack surface before exploitation, constrain attacker movement after initial access, and accelerate detection before a breach becomes catastrophic.
+Recommendations below are ordered by priority:

 1. Prioritize vulnerabilities based on exploitability, not CVSS scores alone.
-Integrate exploitation evidence into the vulnerability management process.
-Treat vulnerabilities listed in CISA KEV, VulnCheck KEV, or active threat intelligence feeds as emergency-priority issues regardless of their CVSS rating.
-Establish remediation targets of 24 to 72 hours for internet-facing systems with confirmed active exploitation.
+Integrate exploitation evidence into the vulnerability management process and treat vulnerabilities listed in CISA KEV, VulnCheck KEV, or active threat intelligence feeds as emergency-priority issues regardless of their CVSS rating.
+Establish remediation targets of 24–72 hours for internet-facing systems with confirmed active exploitation.

 3. Strengthen behavioral detection capabilities across the attack lifecycle.
 Deploy EDR and SIEM controls that focus on post-exploitation behaviors rather than signature-based detection alone.
 Prioritize monitoring for credential access, privilege escalation, and lateral movement techniques, as these behaviors remain consistent across many zero-day campaigns.